 The initial stage of treatment for periodontal disease is usually a thorough or “deep” cleaning called scaling and root planing.
-Depending on the amount of tartar present, probing pocket depth, and amount of bone loss, Dr. Doan may recommend this treatment.
+Depending on the amount of tartar present, probing pocket depth, and amount of bone loss, Dr. Doan or Dr. Sinjab may recommend this treatment.
 The objective is to remove causative agents such as sticky plaque and hard tartar (a.k.a. calculus) built up below the gumline.
 These agents are full of bacteria, which cause inflammation and associated bleeding, swelling, and bone loss.

 What does IT entail?

 In most cases, a local anesthesia will be used to numb the area during the procedure.

 Removes calculus and plaque attached to the tooth surface.
 Hand instruments and/or ultrasonic scalers may be used.

 Removes surface cementum that is embedded with unwanted microorganisms and toxins.
 The root of the tooth is gently planed or smoothed, which creates a pristine, glassy surface to which the gums can reattach.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
 In some cases, Drs.
 Doan or Sinjab or her hygienist may place an antibiotic powder in the pockets after scaling and root planing to further boost healing.